 Growing up in a financially unstable home, Kayleigh experienced many personal challenges on her path to college.
 Luckily, Kayleigh had a few mentors that pushed her to succeed in the face of much adversity.
 She set her sights on Smith College, an elite private college, which she eventually attended on a scholarship.

 Kayleigh has eight years of experience in education as a middle school and high school teacher, an instructional coach, a department chair, a team leader, and as the executive director of a youth-development nonprofit.

+Previously, Kurtis served as the founding Deputy Chief of Academics, San Antonio with KIPP Texas.
 Before joining the KIPP family, Kurtis was the founding Executive Director of The Achievement Network in Colorado building partnerships with district and charter systems across the state to develop leaders’ skill and practice in data-driven teaching and learning.
-Also in Colorado, he served as a gubernatorial appointee to the Charter School Institute’s board of directors, an independent state agency and the only state-wide charter authorizer in Colorado.
+While there, he served as a gubernatorial appointee to the Charter School Institute’s board of directors, an independent state agency and the only state-wide charter authorizer in Colorado.

 As a German native who earned his undergraduate degree in Process Informatics from the Berufsakademie Glauchau in Germany and his MSc in Mobile and Ubiquitous Computing from the University of Dublin, Trinity College in Ireland, Tino brings a unique perspective forged by experience in two distinct educational systems and in two different languages.
 He is currently navigating the waters of raising a bilingual child in the American school system, providing another layer to his engagement with diverse educational establishments.